dimview/dimview.github.io/_posts/2017-07-28-cat-chirality.md

 Horizontal axis is cumulative number of times we have observed the cat to curl clockwise since the beginning of the test.
 Vertical axis is similar, but for counterclockwise observations.

-We start at (0,0), move right by one if &#10227;, move left by one if &#10226;, and continue this random walk until we hit one of the marked lines that determine the outcome.
+We start at (0,0), move right by one if &#10227;, move up by one if &#10226;, and continue this random walk until we hit one of the marked lines that determine the outcome.
 Blue line shows one example.

 The fixed-size test requires us to wait until all *N* observations are collected before drawing a conclusion.
 Even if we observe 100 consecutive &#10227; and no &#10226;, we still have to keep going, otherwise the result won't have the nice statistical properties.